-The Clearwater Marine Aquarium gained some notoriety from the motion pictures Dolphin Tale and Dolphin Tale 2, in which both movies portrayed the rescue and rehabilitation of 2 now famous dolphins, Winter and Hope.
-However, there are a number of other rescued and rehabilitated residents at this facility living a good and long life that they otherwise would not have had if it was not for the tireless efforts of the employees and volunteers at the Clearwater Marine Aquarium.
+The Clearwater Marine Aquarium gained some notoriety from the motion pictures Dolphin Tale and Dolphin Tale 2.
+Both movies portrayed the rescue and rehabilitation of 2 now-famous dolphins, Winter and Hope.
+However, there are several other rescued and rehabilitated residents at this facility living a good and long life that they otherwise would not have had if it was not for the tireless efforts of the employees and volunteers at the Clearwater Marine Aquarium.

 One of the main reasons I truly want to get this post right is because of a couple of reviews I read on Trip Advisor the day before my visit.
 A couple of people had posted that they whizzed through the facility in less than an hour and didn’t find much interesting or entertaining.
-These comments were made by people that obviously don’t get it and it is upsetting to me that they would post reviews like that, although I guess everyone is entitled to their opinion.
-The Clearwater Marine Aquarium is a non profit working animal hospital whose mission is to save injured marine animals and birds and to return as many as possible back in to the wild.
-To truly appreciate and enjoy the facility you have to be willing to take part in your own experience and take the time to read the information provided to you on the displays and exhibits.
+These comments were made by people that obviously don’t get it, and it is upsetting to me that they would post reviews like that, although I guess everyone is entitled to their opinion.
+The Clearwater Marine Aquarium is a nonprofit working animal hospital whose mission is to save injured marine animals and birds and to return as many as possible back into the wild.
+To truly appreciate and enjoy the facility, you have to be willing to take part in your own experience and take the time to read the information provided to you on the displays and exhibits.
 You also have to attend the presentations and demonstrations (and there are many throughout the day) given by the volunteers and staff.
-If you truly take the time to understand the purpose of the facility and to take in all the exhibits and presentations then you will find that you do indeed need several hours to ultimately appreciate all that the Clearwater Aquarium has to offer.
+If you truly take the time to understand the purpose of the facility and to take in all the exhibits and presentations, then you will find that you do indeed need several hours to appreciate all that the Clearwater Aquarium has to offer ultimately.

-Many of the animals that are at the Clearwater Marine Aquarium were found by central west coast Florida residents, fishermen or park rangers.
-When an injured animal is found, the Clearwater Marine Aquarium rescue team responds and once the injured animal arrives at the facility, a team of marine biologist and veterinarians assess the extent of the injury and creates a plan with the ultimate goal being returning the animal back into the wild.
-Sadly sometimes the injuries are too severe and an animal is not able to be released back into the wild and when this is the case the animal becomes a permanent resident and is cared for by the dedicated staff and volunteers.
+Many of the animals that are at the Clearwater Marine Aquarium were found by central west coast Florida residents, fishermen, or park rangers.
+When an injured animal is found, the Clearwater Marine Aquarium rescue team responds, and once the injured animal arrives at the facility, a team of marine biologists and veterinarians assess the extent of the injury and creates a plan with the ultimate goal being to return the animal back into the wild.
+Sadly sometimes the injuries are too severe, and an animal is not able to be released back into the wild; and when this is the case, the animal becomes a permanent resident and is cared for by the dedicated staff and volunteers.

-The staff and volunteers that I encountered are truly passionate about their jobs and I found them to be extremely eager and delighted to answer visitors questions.
+The staff and volunteers I encountered are truly passionate about their jobs, and I found them extremely eager and delighted to answer visitors’ questions.
 Their mission statement states that they are dedicated to inspiring guests to appreciate the marine environment and to promote conservation and stewardship.
 From what I observed during my visit, each and every staff member was being true to that mission and going beyond it.

-One of the areas I found fascinating was the observation hall through the hospital where you can see information on how the current patients came to be there and the progress of their recovery.
+One of the areas I found fascinating was the observation hall through the hospital, where you can see how the current patients came to be there and the progress of their recovery.
 This area is staffed with volunteers again eager to educate visitors and to answer questions.

-The Clearwater Marine Aquarium is currently undergoing expansion in which the size of the dolphin habitat will become triple the current size as well as an expansion to other areas in order to accommodate for the care of more animals, which is good news for the animals in need of rescue and visitors alike.
-But I should tell you that there are areas of construction however, for us it did not deter from the quality of our experience at all.
+The Clearwater Marine Aquarium is currently undergoing expansion in which the size of the dolphin habitat will triple the current size and expand to other areas to accommodate for the care of more animals, which is good news for the animals in need of rescue and visitors alike.
+But I should tell you that there are areas of construction; however, it did not deter from the quality of our experience at all.

-I want to mention again that the Clearwater Marine Aquarium is a non profit organization and depends on the support of it’s sponsors and visitors.
-So if in the area or if you are planing a trip to the Tampa Bay area, I urge you to consider a visit with Winter, Hope and the rest of their friends at The Clearwater Marine Aquarium.
+I want to mention again that the Clearwater Marine Aquarium is a nonprofit organization and depends on the support of its sponsors and visitors.
+So if in the area or if you are planning a trip to the Tampa Bay area, I urge you to consider a visit with Winter, Hope, and the rest of their friends at The Clearwater Marine Aquarium.

 If you like hearing about all things Florida then please subscribe to our site so we may send future posts straight to your email in box.
 And remember to please like us on Facebook.